Francisco Sutil: Later career

-On 1 August 2011, Sutil agreed to a three-year deal with Real Murcia in the second tier.
-After two years of relative playing time, he joined another team from the same category, CE Sabadell FC, for one season.
-An internal disciplinary hearing was taken on him in late December, for undisclosed reasons, and having collected only 233 minutes of action for the Catalans, his contract was terminated on 10 January 2014.
+On 1 August 2011, Sutil agreed to a three-year deal with Real Murcia CF in the second tier.
+After two years of relative playing time, he joined another team from the same league, CE Sabadell FC, for one season.
+An internal disciplinary hearing was taken on him in late December for undisclosed reasons, and having collected only 233 minutes of action for the Catalans, his contract was terminated on 10 January 2014.

-After offering his services for a nominal salary at La Hoya Lorca CF to be nearer to his Murcian girlfriend, Sutil returned to Real Jaén on 28 January, making four substitute appearances as the team suffered relegation to the third division.
-After the appointment of manager Gonzalo Arconada in the 2015 off-season, he was soon deemed surplus to requirements, moving on 2 July the following year to Antequera CF in Tercera División.
+After offering his services for a nominal salary at La Hoya Lorca CF to be nearer to his Murcian girlfriend, Sutil returned to Real Jaén on 28 January, making four substitute appearances as the side suffered relegation to the third division.
+Following the appointment of manager Gonzalo Arconada in the 2015 off-season, he was soon deemed surplus to requirements, moving to Antequera CF in the Tercera División in July 2016.

+Sutil retired in 2022 aged 37, with all of his last clubs competing in Andalusian amateur football.